 - Shrinking Violet: Fern is your standard shy and quiet girl from High School that is not as beautiful as the Girl Posse and would be unnoticed by the crowd and the rest of her classmates.
 As a way to make her silent about Liz's death, Courtney convinces her to "transform" into a different person.
 And, oh, wow, this makes her more confident... and it works pretty well at its best, even with a name such as Vylette.

 - The Sociopath: Does Courtney mourn Liz's death?
 Just a little.
-Does she care of incriminating an unknown loser whom she had sex with, just to confuse the police that she nor her "friends" were related to the case?
-Not a bit of remorse was even given.
+Does she care about incriminating an unknown loser whom she had sex with, just to convince the police that neither she nor her "friends" were related to the case?
+Nope!

 - Trunk Shot: When the girls want to surprise Liz in one of the first scenes of the movie.